Blood donation frequently asked questions

-- Double red blood cell donation takes about 30 minutes longer than a whole blood donation.
+- Double red cell donation takes about 30 minutes longer than a whole blood donation.

 How often can I donate blood?

 - In Minnesota you can donate whole blood every 84 days, at minimum.
 In Florida you can donate whole blood every 56 days, at minimum.
-Talk with donor center staff about their specific requirements.
+Talk with donor center staff about specific requirements.

 - Double red cell donors may donate as often as every 168 days.